-Governor Ralph Northam is expanding upon executive actions to address climate change that were initiated by former Governor Terry McAuliffe.
-Governor Northam’s efforts are targeted at moving forward in bringing clean energy and economic growth to Virginia.
+Governor Ralph Northam is taking executive actions to address climate change targeted at bringing clean energy and economic growth to Virginia.
 These actions are summarized below.

 The Grid Transformation and Security Act